Samten Bhutia

-Samten Bhutia is an Indian film director and writer from Sikkim.
+Samten Bhutia (born 21 April 1977) is an Indian film director and writer from Sikkim.
 He has been actively involved in Nepalese film industry over the last decade.
 He recently directed Taandro which was screened at the Dhaka International film festival.
 His first film Latter was well received by people from Nepal and India.
 He also acted in a short film, Myth.